DavidWells/markdown-magic/README.md

 # Markdown Steriods

-Automatically keep markdown files up to date with external sources and code snippets
+Automatically keep markdown files up to date from source code or via external sources.

+This readme is generated with `markdown-steriods` [view the raw file](https://raw.githubusercontent.com/DavidWells/markdown-steroids/master/README.md) to see how.

 ## Install